Yellow header pointerDosing

 As a under the skin, usually in your stomach area (abdomen), your thigh, or another area of your body.

-A family having lemonade together in a backyard
+A family having lemonade in the backyard

 TECVAYLI® starts with “step-up” dosing